UOM-B20/is3440-itqa-assignment/README.md

    - Delete with user and admin credentials
    - Verify book no longer exists
    - Expected: Success for user, 403 for admin

+#### API KNOWN BUGS

+Here are some bugs that have been identified in the APIs. `@known-bug` tag is used to mark these scenarios. and the bug details are documented in below.